chartzaa/nuxtjs3-primevue/README.md

-# Nuxt 3 Minimal Starter
+# Current Module

+Nuxtjs 3
 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.

+Primevue 4

+Look at the [Primevue 4 documentation](https://primevue.org/nuxt) to learn more.

 ## Setup